Use of copula to model within-study association in bivariate meta-analysis of binomial data at the aggregate level a Bayesian approach and application to surrogate endpoint evaluation: Methods

 \subsubsection{Overview of copula theory}

-A bivariate copula $C$ is a bivariate cumulative function (CDF) restricted to the unit square with standard uniform marginal distributions \cite{joe1997multivariate, joe2014dependence, nelsen2006introduction}.
+A bivariate copula $C$ is a bivariate cumulative distribution function (CDF) restricted to the unit square with standard uniform marginal distributions \cite{joe1997multivariate, joe2014dependence, nelsen2006introduction}.

-If $H$ is a bivariate cdf with univariate cdf margins $F_{1}$, $F_{2}$ then according to the Sklar's theorem \cite{sklar1959fonctions} for every bivariate distribution there exists a copula representation $C$ such that
+If $H$ is a bivariate CDF with univariate CDF margins $F_{1}$, $F_{2}$ then according to the Sklar's theorem \cite{sklar1959fonctions} for every bivariate distribution there exists a copula representation $C$ such that

 The copula $C$ is unique if $F_{1}$, $F_{2}$ are continuous random variables; otherwise, there are many possible copulas if some of the margins have discrete components as emphasized by Genest and Neslehova \cite{genest2007primer} but all coincide on the closure of $Ran(F_{1})\times Ran(F_{2})$ where $Ran(F)$ denotes the range of $F$.
-While the derivation of the joint density is easy for the continuous case through partial derivatives, it is not that simple in the discrete case.
-In this case, the joint probability mass function (pmf) is obtained using finite differences
+The discrete bivariate probability mass function (pmf) can written in the following form:

 The key benefit of this theory is that copulas avoid the assumption of normality when modelling non-normal data and allow the marginal distributions and the dependence structure to be estimated separately as they provide a natural way to study and measure the dependence among random variables.